 Students are expected to take all examinations at the time they are administered.
-In the event of an excused absence that has been discussed in advance with the Course Director, a make-up examination may be possible.
+In the event of an excused absence that has been discussed in advance with course faculty, a make-up examination may be possible.
 The make-up examination will be scheduled as close to the original examination date and time as possible.
-Unexcused absences from an examination will result in a score of 0 (zero) for the examination.
+Unexcused absences from an examination will result in a score of 0% (zero).
 If a student arrives late for an examination, the examination will commence upon his/her arrival.
-However, no allowances for extra time will be given.
+However, no allowances for extra time will normally be given.
 The tardy student will still be required to end the examination within the same timeframe as the rest of the class.
 Tardiness is considered unprofessional behavior.

-Student Grievances and Allegations of Harassment or Mistreatment (A1.02j, A3.15f, A3.15g)
+Student Grievances and Allegations of Harassment or Mistreatment (A1.02j, A3.15f, A3.25g)